Skip to content

 4. Resource ID: Fill in azurevms.

 5. Value: Fill in the quota you have available from Azure.
 This is the number that was shown on the Quotas page in the Azure Portal.
+Tip: Subtract 10 cores to reserve some capacitity for testing in the Azure Portal and the Azure Image Builder.

 6. Click Add.